confluentinc/examples/clients/cloud/ccloud/README.md

 $ ccloud kafka topic create test2
 ```

-3. Create a file that represents the schema of your message payload.
+3. Create a file that has the schema of your message payload.

 ```bash
 echo '{"type":"record","name":"myrecord","fields":[{"name":"count","type":"int"}]}' > schema.json